Ramonmcu/ECEN3002-Embedded-RTOS/README.md

 # ECEN3002-Embedded-RTOS
-Course work for embedded RTOS classes offered at the university of Colorado Boulder Fall 2020
+Course work for embedded RTOS class offered at the university of Colorado Boulder Fall 2020